Plungė Manor: History

 Plungė manor has been mentioned since 1565.
 For many years, the estate was a landholding of the Grand Duke of Lithuania and Plungė eldership.
-It was administered by different noblemen including Dorohostaiskiai, Valavičiai, Krišpinai-Kiršenšteinai and Karp.
+Different noble families including Dorohostaiskiai, Valavičiai, Krišpinai-Kiršenšteinai and Karp administered it.

 In 1779, King Stanisław Augustus Poniatowski (1732-1798) assigned Plungė eldership and the manor to Vilnius Bishop Ignacy Jakub Massalski (1726–1794).

 The Zubov Family

 In 1795, following the 3rd Partition of the Polish–Lithuanian Commonwealth, Catherine II, Tsarina of the Russian Empire gave 170,000 acres of land to Platon Zubov (1767–1822) for his loyalty and service.
 Zubov was one of the initiators of the Polish Partitions and Catherine’s favourite.

-On March 8, 1806 Count Zubov received Plungė Estate from Wincenty Gaweł Potocki (1740-1825).
+On 8 March 1806 Count Zubov received Plungė Estate from Wincenty Gaweł Potocki (1740-1825).

 The estate was later inherited by Platon Zubov’s nephew, Alexandrovich Zubov.

 The Zubov family would own the area for the next 67 years (1806–1873).

 The Zubov period was very important for the area.
 It is thought that the villa (known by Plungė people as the ‘clock-house’) imitating Florence’s Gothic masterpiece Palazzo Vecchio was built on the estate park during Alexandrovich Zubov’s time.
 The date ‘1846’ is inscribed on the foundation of the south façade, and probably indicates the year of construction.

 The Zubov family built buildings, repaired roads, businesses flourished and educational and cultural institutions were established.

 Platon Zubov’s brother, Count Dmitry Zubov (1764-1836) developed the landscaped parks at both Kretinga and Plungė Manors.
 They were completed in 1839.

-In 1873 Alexandrovich Zubov family sold Plungė estate to Michał Ogiński.
+In 1873 Alexandrovich Zubov family sold Plungė estate to Michał Mikołaj Ogiński.